tibbben/geospatial-visualization/syllabus.md

 >  Assignments:

--   Choose one theme in *Cartography* (Field 2018) and create a two slide presentation for the next class meeting
--   Construct a fully symbolized GIS and export the resulting map for import into a design application
+-   Construct a fully symbolized GIS and export the resulting map for import into a design application.
--   Complete final project
+-   Complete final project by placing the map image in the context of a larger project.
--   Be ready to present the export/import work flow and final project in the next class meeting
+-   Be ready to present the export/import work flow and class project in the next class meeting.

 >  [slide deck](slides/slides04.html)

 *__Week 5:__ GIS, Cartography, and Urban Development*

 Explore how maps are woven into political and social contexts of urban development and planning.
 This will include an analysis of how maps both represent and construct reality through cartographic performances.

 >  Learning Objectives:

--   Place maps in context of larger storytelling devices
+-   Place maps in context of larger storytelling devices.
--   Understand maps as political tools
+-   Understand maps as political tools.

 >  Practical Objectives:

+-   Provide criticism to all class projects produced by the students.
--   Use criticism to improve final project.
+-   Use criticism to improve final project within a given time.
+-   In class essay that describes how Sheppard (1995) *and any other class material* is relevant in the context of contemporary architecture and urban design.
+300 - 500 words.

 > [slide deck](slides/slides05.html)